gafusion/doc/html/src/tglf/tglf_table.rst

-Tabular list for input.tglf and outputs
+Table of inputs and outputs
 =======================================

 .. csv-table:: **Control**